KSherman97/CS3500-MidTerm/README.md

 1. index.html - which will represent the home page or the landing page of the project.
 This page must contain a navigation menu which will help users to navigate through the website.
 2. about.html - this page needs to contain the group member names, project team number, and a description of what your project is about.
 This page will serve as the midterm report
-3. catalog.html - list items (ex: products, events) with their respective details 4 & 5.
-Create at least two other pages with content of your own choosing, which should be relevant to your project topic
+3. catalog.html - list items (ex: products, events) with their respective details
+4. Pages 4 & 5 - Create at least two other pages with content of your own choosing, which should be relevant to your project topic